 You are embarrassed but go to the only health care worker at your local health post (who is male) but he knows nothing about fistulas.
 Public and professional knowledge of fistula is poor which makes it impossible for you to secure a correct diagnosis.
 Even if he did diagnose you correctly you may not be able to access, for a multitude of reasons, the only possible cure for your fistula - surgery, and even if you can, it may not be successful.

 You are shunned by everyone, abandoned by your husband and family and ostracized by your community.
-You are kicked out of home and now live in a cave like Kalika.
+You are kicked out of home and now live in a cave like Kalika used to.